amarinite/Sprint5/S05T02VirtualPetServlet/README.md

 # Virtual Pet App

 ## Overview
-This is a Spring WebFlux application that allows users to manage pets for a virtual pet app.
+This is a Spring Boot application that allows users to manage pets for a virtual pet app.
 Users can sign up, log in, and perform CRUD operations on their pets.
 Admin users can access all pets in the system.

 ## Features
 - User Authentication (Signup/Login)